BetterNowOrg/developers.betternow.org/source/index.html.md

 ## Authentication

-When you create an API user in your charity dashboard, we generate two API keys -- one `publishable` api key, that can be used in client-side integrations.
+When you create an API user in your charity dashboard, we generate a `publishable` key and a `secret` key.

+The publishable key can be used in client-side integrations, as shown in the [HTML example](/#html-javascript-browser-example) below.
 The publishable key grants read-only access to the same publicly available information that is displayed on the BetterNow or Branded site.

-The second is a `secret` api key that gives write access and read access to private information.
+The secret key grants write access to some resources and read access to private information.

 <aside class="warning">
 The <code>secret</code> key should <em>never</em> be exposed in client-side code, commited to source